 Step 3: Look for hidden gluten.
 This may take you some time for figure out.
 You WILL become a label reader.
 In order to stay healthy you will need to check every ingredient in every product you come in contact with - both ingested and topical.
 Be prepared to spend a couple of hours getting groceries.
 It will take that long due to label reading.
 After you read a few labels, you'll know why I suggested focusing on whole, single ingredient foods.
 Processed foods are a minefield when it comes to reading labels to determine if there's gluten.
 Not much to read on a head of broccoli, a bag of carrots, a head of lettuce, etc.

 If you do buy processed/packaged foods check the ingredient label.
 If you see any of these words: Barley, Malt, Malt Flavoring, Malt Vinegar, Rye, Triticale, Wheat (Durum, Graham, Kamut, Semolina, Spelt), Brewer's Yeast - put the product down.
 If you can't tell from the ingredient list, call the manufacturer and ask them.
 Also look for a gluten-free certification.
 This seal tells you the manufacturer has specific standards, policies & procedures for making gluten-free foods.
 If you are unsure about a product, don’t eat it.

-Avoid commercial or mainstream oats [think Quaker Oats] or products that use them because they can have high levels of gluten due to cross contamination.
+Avoid commercial or mainstream oats [think Quaker Oats] or products that use them because they can have high levels of gluten due to cross-contact.
 Pure, uncontaminated gluten-free oats can be tolerated by many, but for right now - this minute, no oats.
 Those new to gluten-free should abstain from oats for at least one year.
 Oats have been controversial for decades, please look at all the information before you decided to add oats to your diet.
 Please see our Oats section below for more information.